FOA Logo

 What You Will Learn In This Basic Self-Study Program:

-• What is premises cabling?
+• What is meant by premises cabling

-• How is it used in communications?
+• How premises cabling is used in communications

-• Why wireless is not wireless?
+• Why wireless is not wireless

-• How are copper and fiber optic cables installed and tested?
+• How copper and fiber optic cables are installed and tested

 This self-study program is designed to offer basic training in premises cabling to anyone just starting in communications wiring or fiber optics and improve the skill level of the individual with some experience.
 It is strictly a practical course, not intended to try to teach the theory.
-Leave that for the university classes!
+Leave that for the university classes.

 We emphasize the practical aspects of copper and fiber optic networks and cable plant design, installation, test, and troubleshooting.
 We cover how wireless fits in the communications requirements of typical networks and how it is supported by copper and fiber cabling.
 We teach the basics first, then provide exercises to develop installation skills.